Extending partial isometries of generalized metric spaces: Introduction

-The main theorem of Section \ref{sec:O} will imply the Hrushovski property for the classes of generalized metric spaces defined in the previous example.
-For $K_n$-free graphs, this result is due to Herwig (\cite{HeEPA}, \cite{HeEPA2}), and there is no substantive difference between viewing these structures as graphs versus $\cR_2$-metric spaces.
-On the other hand, the Hrushovski property for metric spaces omitting triangles of odd perimeter has not been previously shown.
+The main theorem of Section \ref{sec:O} will imply the Hrushovski property for the classes of generalized metric spaces discussed above.
+For $K_n$-free graphs, this result is due to Herwig (\cite{HeEPA}, \cite{HeEPA2}), and there is no substantive difference between viewing these structures as graphs versus $\cS_2$-metric spaces.
+On the other hand, the Hrushovski property for metric spaces omitting metric triangles of odd perimeter has not been previously shown.
 Moreover, we will use this result to obtain ample generics for the automorphism group of the graph $\Gamma_n^c$.
 This is interesting because $\Gamma^c_n$ is not homogeneous as a graph and, as a class of graphs, $\cK^c_n$ is not a \Fraisse\ class and does not have the Hrushovski property.
-However, considered as a class of $\cR_{n_*}$-metric spaces, $\cK^c_n$ is a \Fraisse\ class.
-In particular, if $A$ and $B$ are $\cF^c_n$-free $\cR_{n_*}$-metric spaces, then the free amalgamation $A\otimes B$ is still $\cF^c_n$-free.
-It is also a somewhat folkloric exercise to show that the \Fraisse\ limit of $\cK^c_n$ (as a class of $\cR_{n_*}$-metric spaces) is isometric to $\Gamma^c_n$ (under the path-metric), and so $\Gamma^c_n$ is a \emph{metrically homogeneous graph}.
-Some detail can be found in Cherlin's catalog \cite{Chcat} of such graphs.
+However, as a class of $\cS_{n_*}$-metric spaces, $\cK^c_n$ is a \Fraisse\ class.
+In particular, if $A$ and $B$ are $\cF^c_n$-free $\cS_{n_*}$-metric spaces, then the free amalgamation $A\otimes B$ is still $\cF^c_n$-free.
+It is also a somewhat folkloric exercise to show that the \Fraisse\ limit of $\cK^c_n$ (as a class of $\cS_{n_*}$-metric spaces) is isometric to $\Gamma^c_n$ (under the path-metric), and so $\Gamma^c_n$ is a \emph{metrically homogeneous graph}.
+In fact, along with the Henson graphs, $\Gamma^c_n$ is one of the primary ingredients in an ongoing project, initiated by Cherlin, which aims to classify all metrically homogeneous graphs (see \cite{Chcat},\cite{Chercat}).

-To obtain the results described above, we will prove a metric space analog of the previously mentioned theorem of Herwig and Lascar.
-In particular, we show that if $\cR$ is an archimedean distance monoid, and $\cF$ is a finite class of finite $\cR$-metric spaces satisfying certain conditions, then any finite $\cF$-free $\cR$-metric space, which has the extension property in the class of \emph{all} $\cF$-free $\cR$-metric spaces, has the extension property in the class of \emph{finite} $\cF$-free $\cR$-metric spaces.
-Provided that there is a universal, homogeneous object for the class of finite $\cF$-free $\cR$-metric spaces (e.g. a \Fraisse\ limit), this will be enough to conclude the Hrushovski property.
+To obtain the results described above, in Section \ref{sec:O} we will prove a metric space analog of the Herwig-Lascar Theorem (see Fact \ref{fact:HL} and Theorem \ref{thm:O}), which is the main tool in Solecki's work.
+Using this, we prove: